The state of women politicians in India

 These examples sum up the problems being faced by women politicians in India.

-Another example of political space for women in India is that previous 16 governments have failed to pass the Women's Reservation Bill or The Constitution (108th Amendment) Bill, 2008 which proposes to amend the Constitution of India to reserve 33% of all seats in the Lok Sabha and in all state legislative assemblies for women.
+Another example of political space for women in India is that previous 16 governments have failed to pass the Women's Reservation Bill or The Constitution (108th Amendment) Bill, 2008 which proposes to amend the Constitution of India to reserve 33 per cent of all seats in the Lok Sabha and in all state legislative assemblies for women.